When the conventional veterinarian suggested to euthanize my 2 year old German

 it acts on all the organs—on the whole organism.
 Everything unhealthy, that

-emits negative radiations is irresistibly attracted to clay and becomes subject
+emits negative radiations is irresistibly attracted to clay and becomes subject to immediate elimination."

 Some folks also worry about salmonella in raw meat.
 Jesse Dallas, from the